Data Reporting -- Frequently Asked Questions

 - Accordingly, 128-bit data encryption has become the standard for securing sensitive information on the Internet.

-- For security purposes, CDE requires that user have one of the highest levels of browser encryption currently available when accessing or sending sensitive information.
+- For security purposes, the CDE requires that users have one of the highest levels of browser encryption currently available when accessing or sending sensitive information.

 - This strong encryption enables you to make secure transactions.

 - If the browser supports the higher the level of encryption, it is more difficult for an outside party to break the communication code.

 What can I do to protect my privacy over the Internet?